scottgriv/php-web_utilities/FTP File Upload Utlity/README.md

 - Select and upload the file.

 ## Deployment
-Ensure proper access and user credentials are used to connect to the FTP Server.
+- Ensure proper access and user credentials are used to connect to the FTP Server.
+- Feel free to add your company's logo by replacing the ``logo.png`` file.

 -----